Nexus-Ninjas/Liquor-Logic-Backend/README.md

 )
   </body>

-## Continous Development & Delivery
+## Continous Deployment & Delivery

+Continous Delivery
+--
-For Continous development this project is using GitHub reusable actions with selfhosted runner.
+For Continous Delivery this project is using GitHub reusable actions with selfhosted runner.
 Branching strategy is GitFlow
    1) Tag from main branch - Prod
    2) main branch - Preprd